Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Introduction

-The performance of the factor-based large volatility matrix estimator critically depends on the accuracy of each integrated volatility estimator.
-Specifically, sub-Weibull tail concentration for the input volatility matrix estimator is required to investigate its asymptotic behaviors.
-However, one stylized feature of stock return data is heavy-tailedness, which violates the sub-Gaussian assumption on the stock return data.
+The performance of the factor-based large volatility matrix estimator critically depends on the accuracy of each element of the integrated volatility estimator.
+Specifically, sub-Weibull tail concentration for the input volatility matrix estimator is required to investigate its asymptotic behaviors \citep{fan2013large, kim2019factor, kong2018systematic}.
+However, one stylized fact of stock-return data is heavy-tailedness, which violates the sub-Gaussian assumption of the stock-return data.
 Recently, with a bounded fourth-moment assumption on the microstructural noise, \citet{fan2018robust} developed a robust estimation method, which can attain sub-Gaussian tail concentration with the optimal convergence rate.
 See also \citet{catoni2012challenging, minsker2018sub}.
-However, the empirical studies have demonstrated that the bounded fourth-moment condition is often violated \citep{cont2001empirical, mao2018stochastic, massacci2017tail}.
-Figure \ref{Fig-1} shows the box plots of daily log kurtoses of the returns of the 200 most liquid assets in the S\&P 500 index, calculated from 1-min log-return data with the previous tick scheme, for each of the 5 days in 2016: from the day with the largest interquartile range (IQR) to the day with the smallest IQR among 252 days.
-In Figure \ref{Fig-1}, we find that the log-return data are heavy-tailed and also have heterogeneous degrees of heaviness of tails over the different assets and different days.
+However, we often observe that the bounded fourth-moment condition is violated.
+For example, Figure \ref{Fig-1} shows the five selected box plots of daily log kurtoses for the 1-minute log-returns of the 200 most liquid assets on the S\&P 500 index, calculated using the previous tick scheme.
+These five selected plots correspond to the days with the largest interquartile range (IQR), the 75th, 50th, 25th, and 0th (smallest) percentile of the IQR among 501 trading days in 2015--2016.
+From Figure \ref{Fig-1}, we find that the log-return data are heavy-tailed and also have heterogeneous degrees of heaviness of tails across the different assets and days.
+See also \citet{cont2001empirical, mao2018stochastic, massacci2017tail}.
 These facts generate the demand for developing an adaptive robust estimation method that can handle heterogeneous heavy-tailedness.